jwGitHub9860/Hotel_Reservation_Application/README.md

 JEAN, Ebillson GRAND.
 “What Does It Mean to Provide a Static Reference in the Context of a Java Program?” _Stack Overflow_, 27 June 2022, stackoverflow.com/questions/72779198/what-does-it-mean-to-provide-a-static-reference-in-the-context-of-a-java-program.
 Accessed 23 May 2025.

+kvdevika.
+“What Happens If the User Enters an Invalid Input While Using the Scanner Class in Java?” _Sarthaks eConnect_, 24 Apr.
+2023, www.sarthaks.com/3492807/what-happens-if-the-user-enters-an-invalid-input-while-using-the-scanner-class-in-java.
+Accessed 30 May 2025.

 “MLA Works Cited: Electronic Sources (Web Publications).” _MLA Works Cited: Electronic Sources - Purdue OWL® - Purdue University_, owl.purdue.edu/owl/research_and_citation/mla_style/mla_formatting_and_style_guide/mla_works_cited_electronic_sources.html.
 Accessed 22 May 2025.

 “Online Compiler and Debugger for C/C++.” _GDB Online Debugger_, www.onlinegdb.com/.
 Accessed 22 May 2025.